 - i) The Director of Finance presented the budget, confirming the following key points with regard to finding allocations: - 16-19 Funding.
 Total funding had increased to £15,355,118 and full time numbers of 2,463 from £13,629,218 and full time numbers of 2,349.
 This was because of lagged funding for an increase in full time learners in 2019/20, an increase in the national funding rate to £4,188, a new £138,728 for Level 3 Programme maths and English and additional funding for high value courses for Level 3 courses in subjects that lead to higher wage returns and support the Industrial Strategy.
 Capacity and Delivery Funding (and costs) would continue for 2020/21 enabling the College to build capacity and capability to deliver substantive work placements for the T Level roll out from 2020.
 The Teachers' Pension Scheme Grant allocation was up to March 2021, with the remaining funding to be confirmed through the Comprehensive Spending Review due later in 2020. - Adult Funding.
 The Devolved Adult Education Budget contracts with the Education and Skills Funding Agency and Greater London Authority had been confirmed and the West Midlands Combined Authority contract was outstanding but was expected to be similar to 2019/20.
 The Advanced Learner Loan allocation was reduced to £524,293 for 2019/20, but an in year increase had been received and the allocation for 2020/21 was £637,368 with an increase in the associated Bursary allocation. - Non- Levy Apprenticeship Funding.
-The College had received an allocation of £1.5m for non-levy new apprenticeship starts for the period 1 April 2020 to 31 October 2020 and those learners already in learning would carry on into 2020/21 - Office for Students Funding.
+The College had received an allocation of £1.5m for non-levy new apprenticeship starts for the period 1 April 2020 to 31 October 2020 and those learners already in learning would carry on into 2020/21. - Office for Students Funding.
 The College allocation for 2019/20 was £737,225.
 Funding was expected to reduce by 6% in 2020/21, with a further decrease likely because of the historic reduction in Higher Education students.
-The 2020/21 allocation was expected during May 2020. - With regard to the 2020/21 revenue budget, the Director of Finance reminded Members that the draft budget prepared in February for the submission of the Integrated Financial Model for Colleges to the Education and Skills Funding Agency indicated a deficit position of £649k.
+The 2020/21 allocation was expected during May 2020. - ii) With regard to the 2020/21 revenue budget, the Director of Finance reminded Members that the draft budget prepared in February for the submission of the Integrated Financial Model for Colleges to the Education and Skills Funding Agency indicated a deficit position of £649k.
 Curriculum planning (which showed cost and activity on a course by course basis, building up to a departmental summary and ultimately a whole College delivery plan) had been ongoing since the Autumn 2019.
 The budget would be updated to take account of further curriculum review and the possible impact of the Coronavirus pandemic, with additional modelling and sensitivity analysis on income streams that were demand led and not guaranteed.
-The budget projections would be updated for the Corporation meeting on 16 June 2020 with a final budget for approval at the Corporation meeting on 14 July 2020.
+The budget projections would be updated for the Corporation meeting on 16 June 2020 with a final budget for approval at the Corporation meeting on 14 July 2020. - iii) Governors asked: - Had there been any feedback from the Education and Skills Funding Agency with regard to the Integrated Financial Model for Colleges submission?
+No, no feedback received and none likely soon, given the impact of the Coronavirus pandemic.